 “From there.
 I used a little bit of language back to her, you know, uwa is yes…and things like that.”

-Since the Royal Commission and changes to the Banking Code of Practice, Westpac has been building and developing a team for remote and indigenous customers to call “who up until now have probably had some challenges getting in touch with the bank and getting access to their basic banking products”, says Chris Hampton, who manages the Indigenous Connection team.
+Since the Royal Commission and changes to the Banking Code of Practice, Westpac has been building and developing a team for remote and indigenous customers to call “who up until now have probably had some challenges getting in touch with the bank and getting access to their basic banking products”, says Chris Hampton, who manages the Indigenous call centre team.

 It’s part of the bank’s overall 5000 strong team in South Australia, a milestone announced by chief Peter King alongside State Premier Steven Marshall last month.

 “We’ve got a target to speak with 20,000 unique customers over the next three years and assist them with financial health checks, talking to them and educating them around their banking.
 At the moment, we're at about 7000 customers,” Hampton says.